Skip to content

 How to choose the right wood for furniture: hardness, moisture content and thickness

 Choosing the right wood is crucial to the quality and durability of furniture.
-The hardness of the wood directly affects its wear resistance , durability and feel .
-In addition, moisture content and wood thickness play an important role in determining furniture quality.
-In this article, we will explore the different types of wood, commonly used European woods and the impact of hardness, moisture and thickness on furniture choice.
+The hardness of the wood directly affects its wear resistance , durability , and feel .
+Additionally, moisture content and wood thickness play an important role in determining furniture quality.
+In this article, we will explore the different wood species, commonly used European woods, and the impact of hardness, moisture content, and thickness on furniture selection.

 1. Common wood species on the European furniture market

-Different types of wood are used in furniture making due to their properties and uses.
+Different wood species are used in furniture making due to their properties and applications.
 Although softwoods are less hard, they are widely used due to their availability and ease of processing.
 Hardwoods such as teak and suar , on the other hand, are characterized by greater strength and durability and are preferred for high-quality furniture.

-Jaw 380 Cheap, easy to work with, but easily scratched
+Jaw 380 Cheap, easy to process, but easily scratched

-spruce 510 Light and stable, often used in construction and musical instruments
+spruce 510 Lightweight and stable, often used in construction and musical instruments

-ash tree 1,320 Shockproof, suitable for tool handles and floors
+Ash 1,320 Shock-resistant, suitable for tool handles and floors

 oak 1,360 Durable and moisture-resistant, often used for furniture

-beech 1,300 Uniform grain, shockproof, widely used in furniture manufacturing
+beech 1,300 Uniform grain, shock-resistant, widely used in furniture manufacturing

 maple 1,450 High hardness, wear-resistant, suitable for musical instruments and floors

-teak 1,500 Extremely weatherproof, corrosion-resistant, ideal for outdoor furniture
+teak 1,500 Extremely weatherproof, corrosion-resistant, ideal for high-quality furniture

-Suar/Acacia 1,410 Unique grain, robust and durable, ideal for solid table tops
+Suar/Acacia 1,410 Unique grain, high-quality, robust and durable, ideal for solid table tops

 2. Hardness: A decisive factor when choosing furniture wood